mosure/inversify-cpp/README.md

 C++ inversion of control and dependency injection container library.

 ## Features
-- Compile time registration
-- Compile time binding
-- Compile time resolution
+- Constant, dynamic, and factory resolvers
+- Singleton and per-resolution scopes

 ## Integration